Skip to main content

 Tenancies agreed in advance are usually binding even if you do not move in.

-Ask the landlord or agent to confirm in writing that there is no tenancy or liability to pay rent.
+Ask the landlord or agent to confirm in writing that:

-If you've paid a holding deposit you might not get it back if you decide not to rent the property.
+If you paid a holding deposit you might not get it back if you decide not to rent the property.

 Find out what to do if you cannot move in.